 Lactation

 It is not known whether OPDIVO or YERVOY is present in human milk.
-Because many drugs, including antibodies, are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from OPDIVO-containing regimen, advise women to discontinue breastfeeding during treatment.
+Because many drugs, including antibodies, are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from an OPDIVO-containing regimen, advise women to discontinue breastfeeding during treatment.
 Advise women to discontinue nursing during treatment with YERVOY and for 3 months following the final dose.

 Serious Adverse Reactions